I Am the Avalanche at Johnny Cupcakes

 After two equally competent renditions of older tracks Green Eyes and fan favourite Brooklyn Dodgers, I Am the Avalanche call it a night.
 While the brief set was flawless in a sense, ultimately appreciating this music hinges on the experience you have with it.
 A large part of its appeal lies in how it makes you move and lose control, and at 6pm with 20 sober people, half of whom are sat on the floor, that visceral, chaotic experience just isn’t possible.

-For further information about I Am the Avalanche and future events visit here.
+For further information and future events visit I Am the Avalanche’s website here.

 Watch the video for Brooklyn Dodgers here: